 Red wine and pepper-infused salami produced by Puopulo in Laverton.
 A mild tasting salami with coarse cut free-range Victorian pork, pepper and spices.

 Slices should be no thicker than 1.3mm.
-Sliced fresh, approx. 100g.
+Sliced thinly, approx. 100g.
 Best consumed within 3-4 days.

 What is salami?

 Salami is a type of salted meat in a casing.
 There are many different varieties of salami depending on the region it may be from, the spices or the meat used.
 Generally, salami making is an Italian tradition, but the origins of salami are even older than Ancient Rome itself and different styles of salami can be found from southern to northern Europe.